joetjo/jopLauncher/README.md

 Select game in history  and use `remove` button.
 Game will appears back when launch.

+> My game is not detected, what I can do ?

+game has to be installed in a folder hierarchy that contains the pattern `jeux` ( not configurable yet ) not possible yet to add game manually in list.

+> How to I change game setup ?

+Not available

 # next version

 > minor update